 MAS 225 - Pathology for Massage Therapy.
 5 Credits.
-Pathology is the study of the structural and functional changes of an organism due to disease.
-Students learn to become familiar with common pathological diseases that massage therapists encounter, potential challenges associated with these illnesses and understand that it is not the responsibility of the massage therapist to diagnose these various conditions.
+This course covers the common pathological diseases that massage therapists encounter, potential challenges associated with these illnesses.
+Students evaluate the role of the massage therapist in the diagnosis of these various conditions.
+(PR: Admission to MAS program)

 MAS 230 - Kinesiology for Massage Therapy.
 5 Credits.
 This course integrates the massage therapy student's basic knowledge of human anatomy and physiology with the study of the muscles that coordinate movement and posture in the human body.
 Biomechanical principles of the muscles and joints are also covered.
+PR: Admission to MAS program)

 MAS 235 - Student Clinic-Integrative Massage.
-3 to 4 Credits.
+4 Credits.
 This course provides the student an opportunity to work with patients in a supervised environment.
 Interpreting patient medical information, developing treatment plans, practicing proper communication skills and utilizing the various techniques learned.
 The class offers the opportunity to build the confidence level and professionalism of the student.
+(PR: Admission to MAS program)